LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-disorients-lightning-thunder/index.md

 The following 10 tracks trace the three stages of a storm, exploring the calm, the electricity tinged and the rumbling that follows.
 As the clouds part and the sun shines through, the storm is over…for now.

-The half-time drums and Eastern twang on this 10” from Zha captures the eeriness of the ‘cumulus’ stage of the storm.
+<iframe width='100%' height='300' scrolling='no' frameborder='no' allow='autoplay' src='//www.youtube.com/embed/vIGaJTRfFUo?wmode=opaque'></iframe>The half-time drums and Eastern twang on this 10” from Zha captures the eeriness of the ‘cumulus’ stage of the storm.
 Calm but sinister.
-Somethings brewing.
-The sub-frequencies on this 2014 Compa and Ipman release mimic an earthy tension felt at ground level during the build-up of a storm.
+Somethings brewing.   <iframe width='100%' height='300' scrolling='no' frameborder='no' allow='autoplay' src='//www.youtube.com/embed/eh8p8yQ-KXs?wmode=opaque'></iframe> The sub-frequencies on this 2014 Compa and Ipman release mimic an earthy tension felt at ground level during the build-up of a storm.

- The sonic realities of the storm approach, but from a distance.
+<iframe width='100%' height='300' scrolling='no' frameborder='no' allow='autoplay' src='//www.youtube.com/embed/nZ0X59x2oP8?wmode=opaque'></iframe> The sonic realities of the storm approach, but from a distance.

-No storm is complete without sweltering rain.
+<iframe width='100%' height='300' scrolling='no' frameborder='no' allow='autoplay' src='//www.youtube.com/embed/5I7xWWPOFas?wmode=opaque'></iframe>No storm is complete without sweltering rain.
 Let Paleman drench you in drums and a hypnotic, ever changing modular vocal loop.
 The storm is now in the ‘mature’ phase.

-Pulsating and destructive EP from Aftertaste Recordings.
+<iframe width='100%' height='300' scrolling='no' frameborder='no' allow='autoplay' src='//www.youtube.com/embed/wql5fcqrLMs?wmode=opaque'></iframe>Pulsating and destructive EP from Aftertaste Recordings.
 The track title says it all.
 The sky is dark and the lightning is heating the surrounding air to 30,000°C causing a cacophony of thunder.

- Sukh Knight delves into the high-voltage grime on this White Peach number.
+<iframe width='100%' height='300' scrolling='no' frameborder='no' allow='autoplay' src='//www.youtube.com/embed/rmmxB0pE6Xw?wmode=opaque'></iframe> Sukh Knight delves into the high-voltage grime on this White Peach number.
 No signs of a break in the clouds yet.

-Forks of strong electric current pierce through this Jerome Hill remix.
+<iframe width='100%' height='300' scrolling='no' frameborder='no' allow='autoplay' src='https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/513344595&color=%23ff5500&auto_play=false&hide_related=true&show_comments=false&show_user=false&show_reposts=false&show_teaser=false'></iframe>Forks of strong electric current pierce through this Jerome Hill remix.

-The opening of this new joint from Reptant on Kalahari Oyster Cult tricks us into thinking the clouds are parting and the storm dissipating.
-Instead we’re stuck in the eye of the storm and the acid tinged second half pulls us right back into the mix.
-The storm slowly begins to dissipate.
+<iframe width='100%' height='300' scrolling='no' frameborder='no' allow='autoplay' src='//www.youtube.com/embed/Rc_zwEFCPqg?wmode=opaque'></iframe>The opening of this new joint from Reptant on Kalahari Oyster Cult tricks us into thinking the clouds are parting and the storm dissipating.
+Instead we’re stuck in the eye of the storm and the acid tinged second half pulls us right back into the mix.   <iframe width='100%' height='300' scrolling='no' frameborder='no' allow='autoplay' src='//www.youtube.com/embed/N6jV-eUVnnQ?wmode=opaque'></iframe>The storm slowly begins to dissipate.
 The vocal here: “Swimming with the already drowned, Neptune’s nepotism comes unwound”, sticks with us as a reminder of the powerful forces of nature.

-The land begins to soak up the rains, the sun peeks through the clouds again, and wildlife emerge from their hiding places.
+<iframe width='100%' height='300' scrolling='no' frameborder='no' allow='autoplay' src='//www.youtube.com/embed/Hell1wNfOJM?wmode=opaque'></iframe>The land begins to soak up the rains, the sun peeks through the clouds again, and wildlife emerge from their hiding places.
 The rhythm of life is restored.